soroku24/LuckPermsLogger/README.md

 # LuckPermsLogger Plugin

-LuckPermsLogger is a Minecraft plugin designed to log LuckPerms events and send these logs to a Discord channel using a bot.
+LuckPermsLogger is a Minecraft Velocity plugin designed to log LuckPerms events and send these logs to a Discord channel using a bot.
 This plugin depends on the DiscordVelocityPlus plugin for its Discord integration.

 ## Features